We may receive a commission on purchases made from links.

 Advertisement

 While PolarPro is mostly known for its outdoor camera products, the company has more recently been dabbling into other areas of camera tech that promise more exciting advancements down the line.
 In August 2024, PolarPro introduced its first set of DSLR lenses called the LightLeak Series.
 Currently available in 16mm, 28mm, and 50mm focal lengths, the lenses are specially designed to invoke the essence of film-style photography, thanks in large part to its customizable light leak feature that gives images and videos an added sense of warmth and texture.
-The few that have purchased them so far have seemed to enjoy them, judging from its perfect five-star average rating on the site.
+The few that have purchased them so far have mostly seemed to enjoy them, judging from its four-star average rating on the site.
 If anywhere near as successful as its other products, it's likely that the company will continue expanding its DSLR lens selection.

 Advertisement